With the new year fast approaching, it’s the perfect time to check in and review some essential healthy habits for women

 Healthy Eating Habits for Women Over 40:

-To ensure you get the nutrients you need, eat various food, including fruits, vegetables, whole grains, lean proteins, and healthy fats, while avoiding processed foods, sugar, red meat, and unhealthy fats.
+To ensure you get the nutrients you need, eat various foods, including fruits, vegetables, whole grains, lean proteins, and healthy fats, while avoiding processed foods, sugar, red meat, and unhealthy fats.

 Here are a few healthy eating tips for women:

 This is a biggie!
 According to Mayo Clinic, women should try to eat at least 21 to 25 grams of fiber daily.

-Avoid obvious junk food- Whenever possible, choose to eat healthy food over junk food.
+Avoid obvious junk food- Choose to eat healthy food over junk food whenever possible.
 Keep healthy snacks on hand, clean all junk out of the house, and don’t skip healthy meals.

 This meal plan lays out a week of healthy, easy recipes that simplify life and increase your intake of healthy foods.

 Listen to your body– Practicing mindful eating is important to the eating right puzzle.
 Check out this article about how listening to our bodies is vital to good health.

 Controlling portions can be very helpful in weight loss.
 Learn more here.

 Drink the darn water!
 Staying hydrated is uber important to a healthy lifestyle across the board.